 top : Thomas Hampson, Robert Merrill, Robert Massard, Michel Dens, Martial Singher; bottom: John Charles Thomas, Ernest Blanc, Maurice Renaud

-While it is easy to hear of a really fine Russian bass or a brilliant newcomer Italian tenor or a “wait until you hear her” German soprano it is less common to encounter either in conversation or on an operatic stage a really fine French baritone.
+While it is easy to hear of a really fine Russian bass or a brilliant newcomer Italian tenor or a “wait until you hear her” German soprano it is less common to encounter a really fine French baritone.
 That most manly of male voices, the baritone is one thing to the Italians and another to the Germans and another to the Russians and surely yet another to the French.

 The Baryton Martin and the heavier, equally flexible, but more dramatic Baryton Noble are central to the French repertoire.
 This opinion was reinforced recently as we ”surfed” YouTube coming upon several recordings of one of Herod’s arias in Massenet’s rarely produced gem, Herodiade.